 The Company was incorporated on 12th April 2018.
-The Company as at the 31 March 2019 has not commenced trading.
-The Borough Council of Kings Lynn & West Norfolk holds 100% of the allotted ordinary shares in West Norfolk Property Ltd.
+The Company started trading in November 2020.
+The Borough Council of Kings Lynn & West Norfolk holds 100% of the allotted ordinary shares in West Norfolk Property Ltd. The company is now consolidated within the Group Accounts of the council.